A picture of man with his head in his hands, looking distraught as he stares at his laptop screen.

 When editing does more harm than good

 A final source of mistakes in your writing comes from the editing process itself.
 Editing is an integral part of the writing process.
-Even with brainstorming, first drafts will be disorganized, illogical, and won’t flow well.
+Even with brainstorming, first drafts will be disorganized, illogical, and rarely flow well.
 That’s where editing comes in.

 In my writing process, I choose my blog topic on Sundays.
-I create a brief outline for the post and determine what research I will need to conduct.
+I create a brief outline for the post and determine what research I need to conduct.

 On Mondays, I force myself to write the first draft of my blog.
 Even when the lines aren’t flowing from under my fingertips, I force myself to complete the first draft.
 That way, I have something written that I can shape and edit.